iDevicesInc/SweetBlue/README.md

 4. From your `Activity` or `Service` or `Application` instance, this is all it takes to discover a device, connect to it, and read a characteristic:
     ```java
-    // Helps you navigate the treacherous waters of Android M Location requirements for scanning.
-    BluetoothEnabler.start(this);

-    BleManager.get(this).startScan(
+    // A ScanFilter decides whether a BleDevice instance will be created
+    //  and passed to the DiscoveryListener implementation below.

-    new ScanFilter()
+    final ScanFilter scanFilter = new ScanFilter()
     {
     	@Override public Please onEvent(ScanEvent e)
     	{